Auctioning with Strategically Reticent Bidders: Introduction

+Firstly, in some applications, partial information revelation is already a more common practice than misreporting information.
+For instance, today's advertisers are used to installing web-scripts or sharing cookies access on their websites to Internet ad platforms for conversion tracking~\cite{rosales2012post,CVRtracking,JoinData}.
+Any advertiser as a bidder can decide what type of information will be revealed to the platform (e.g., purchase behaviors, browsing activities, or some mixture) and how fine-grained the revealed information is (ranging from detailed user browsing trajectories to monthly user activity statistics).
+These choices naturally correspond to the behaviors of selective information revelation.
+In contrast, it is almost impossible for a bidder to misreport such information, as generating fake user cookies often involves highly technical and costly procedures.

+Secondly, the ad auction application motivates another key reason to model bidders' partial information revelation: the behavior of misreporting information may have moral or even legal consequences for advertisers.
+On one hand, regulations such as the European Commission's \emph{Code of Practice on Disinformation} have already been imposed to prevent disinformation on Internet platforms.
+On the other hand, many advertisers are large cooperations with good business ethics and high reputations; they tend to avoid any disinformation in their marketing practices.
+Nevertheless, it is a perfectly reasonable business strategy to reveal partial information, i.e., determine what types of information and to what levels they want ad exchange platforms to track.

-\item \textbf{Incentives.} Taking a step back, even if misreporting information is a valid option for bidder, the alternative of revealing partial yet true information about the observed information variable could be a reasonable option for a bidder as well.
-In fact, the classic bidder behavior model of misreporting signals cannot even capture the simple situation where the bidder chooses to reveal no information about the information variable she observed.
-As we show in the following Example \ref{ex:silent-power}, from a bidder's perspective, the simple right of staying silent about his private information can be much better than being forced to report a state, even he can misreport it. \end{itemize}
+Thirdly, taking a step back, even if misreporting information could be a valid option for bidders, revealing partial information could lead to strictly more utility, purely from the incentive perspective.
+In fact, the classic bidder behavior model cannot capture the simple situation where the bidder chooses to reveal no information about the information variable he observed.
+The following Example \ref{ex:silent-power} shows that, from a bidder's perspective, the option of staying silent about his private information can be much better than being forced to report any state.